 4. Sell Old Clothes

-If you know you’ll be spending a lot on that upcoming back-to-school shopping spree, then try to fund it without using your savings.
+If you know you’ll be spending a lot on that upcoming back-to-school shopping spree, then.
 There are numerous ways you can do this, including going to a nearby garage sale with your child’s clothes.
 If the person running it is fine with it, then you can sell items that are in good condition – such as shirts, pants, and shoes – for a few dollars each.
 You could even try online sites, too.
 You can then use any money that you earn from this to put towards getting new clothes.